 The most common causes include

 Fibroadenomas are typically smooth, rounded, movable, painless lumps.
-They usually develop in women of child-bearing age.
+They usually develop in women of child-bearing age, and they may decrease in size over time.
 Fibroadenomas may be mistaken for breast cancer, but they are not.
 Some types of fibroadenoma do not appear to increase the risk of breast cancer.
 Others may increase the risk slightly.

 In most women, fibrocystic changes are related to the monthly fluctuations in levels of the female hormones estrogen and progesterone.
 These hormones stimulate breast tissue.